Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: Appendices

-Subtracting the left and right end of the above expression by 1 gives $s_n+\Delta-[s_n+\Delta+1]^- \leq a_k-1 \leq 0$, where the last inequality is due to $k\geq n>N$ (by the definition of $s_k$) and hence $-1+a_k<0$.
-This proves (\ref{L4-2}) and finishes the proof for the equality in Step (L1). \end{proof}
+Subtracting the left and right end of the above expression by 1 gives $s_n+\Delta-[s_n+\Delta+1]^- \leq a_k-1 \leq 0$, where the last inequality is because $k\geq n>N$ (according to the definition of $s_k$), and hence $-1+a_k<0$.
+This proves (\ref{L4-2}) and finishes the proof for the equality in Step (L1).

-\textbf{Step (L2).} We prove that when $s$ is large enough,
+\textbf{Step (L2).} We prove that, when $s$ is large enough,